Okay, so for those of you just tuning in… here’s the scoop:

-And truly, I have to feel sorry for my priest.
-I mean… he deals with my fruit-cakiness on a near-daily basis.
-The poor thing.
-I mean, he must just hate checking his e-mail.
+And truly, I have to feel sorry the priests at my church.
+I mean… they deal with my fruit-cakiness on a near-daily basis.
+The poor things.
+I mean, they must just hate checking their e-mails.
 “Good grief, woman.
 What did you do now that you didn’t really do?”

-And yet, I’m always surprised by his calm, gentle, patient, level-headed responses.
-I sometimes think it would be better if he would just…
+And yet, I’m always surprised by their calm, gentle, patient, level-headed responses.
+I sometimes think it would be better if they would just…

 You mean I’m NOT going to hell?

 I was so horrified and embarrassed by my desperate e-mail that I couldn’t even respond.
 The dude has enough on his plate without dealing with this fruitcake over here.